JamesSavages/Convolutional-Neural-Networks-Plant-Seedlings-Image-Classification-Using-CNNs/README.md

 ### Dataset:

-The dataset can be download from this repository.
-The data file names are:
+]The data file names are:
 images.npy
 Label.csv

+The original files are from Kaggle.
+Due to the large volume of data, the images were converted to images.npy file and the labels are also put into the Labels.csv.
+Link to the Kaggle project site: https://www.kaggle.com/c/plant-seedlings-classification/data?select=train

 ### Steps and tasks: